Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 ### Upload your public key

-Nox that you have generated your key pair, you need to set up your **public** key in your [user profile][myaccessid-profile].
+Now that you have generated your key pair, you need to set up your **public** key in your [user profile][myaccessid-profile].
 From there, the public key will be copied to LUMI with some delay according to the synchronization schedule.